 - Refugee Social Services Program (RSSP)

-RSSP is an employment services program that provides employability services and other supportive services to refugees that will address barriers to employment such as social and cultural adjustment, job search skills, work experience, and English proficiency.
-The services provided under this program will assist refugees and their families in achieving economic and social-self-sufficiency as soon as possible after their arrival into the United States.
+RSSP provides employment services and other supportive services to refugees and other eligible populations to address barriers to employment such as social and cultural adjustment, job search skills, work experience, and English proficiency.
+The services under this program assist refugees and their families in achieving economic and social-self-sufficiency as soon as possible after their arrival into the United States.

 - Response to Human Trafficking Program (RHTP)

 RHTP is a New York State-funded program which supports service providers throughout the state to provide case management and services to confirmed victims of trafficking.
 Potential services include: health screening, health care and follow-up medical assistance, job training, job placement, and basic food, clothing and shelter.

 Law enforcement or established social and legal service providers can submit an individual to the joint OTDA and Division of Criminal Justice Services (DCJS) portal to request an individual be confirmed as a victim of trafficking.
 Once confirmed, the individuals are referred to either the RHTP provider or to the Local District Social Services Office, depending on their eligibility for public benefit programs.
 This confirmation process is separate from federal trafficking victim confirmation programs.

 The purpose SORP is to provide social and supportive services that assist older refugees aged 60 and older in gaining access to mainstream services within their respective communities so that they may live independently for as long as possible.
 The program provides outreach to establish and/or expand the working relationships between the contracted service provider agency and the local Office for the Aging (OFA) as well as other relevant local service provider(s) to link older refugees to available services and providers as well as domestic seniors in the community.
 The program also provides case management services to assess the needs of older refugees and provide them with appropriate direct services that are not currently offered, and connect them with available services to effectively meet the needs identified.